|Printed from https://www.nutritionvalue.org|

 Often food absorbs water during the cooking process and its mass increases.
 As a result the amount of nutrients per unit of weight goes down.
 For example, 100 g of uncooked brown rice contains 367 calories.
 After cooking rice absorbs 200 g of water and its mass increases to 300 total.
 It still contains 367 calories in total, however the amount of calories per 100 g now is reduced to 122 calories (367 / 3 = 122).

-Daily values are based on 2000 calorie diet and 155 lbs
+Daily values are based on a 2000 calorie a day diet.

 Actual daily nutrient requirements might be different based on your age, gender, level of physical activity, medical history and other factors.